 What should you do when your car won't start?
 Diagnosing a no-start condition requires a logical approach to figuring out what might be preventing your car from starting.
-First, if the engine won't even crank over when you turn the ignition to START, your car obviously won't start.
+Below is a list of possible causes that can prevent your car from starting.

 Low battery (Check battery voltage, recharge if low, or jump start with another vehicle or battery charger).

 Loose or corroded battery cables (Inspect, clean and tighten BOTH ends of BOTH battery cables).

 Bad starter relay wiring connections or ground connection (Inspect, clean, tighten wiring connections).